torpuntawus/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer: if not use if-else loop when we input 1! we will get answer = 0.
+Answer: if not use if-else loop when we input 0! we will get answer = 0 not = 1.

 # Resources